amykapernick/modern_front_end_fundamentals/docs/modern-css/exercises.md

 Define a CSS Grid layout for the homepage, there should be equal width columns.

-*Hint*: Keep the flexbox code there, we’ll use it later, but comment it out for now
+*Hint*: Keep the flexbox code there, we'll use it later, but comment it out for now

 #### 2.2.1.3 Automatic Columns and Rows